Animal rights movement: Current status of the movement

 and is now a common subject of study in philosophy departments in Europe and North America.
 Animal law courses are taught in 92 out of 180 law schools in the United States, and the movement has gained the support of senior legal scholars, including Alan Dershowitz and Laurence Tribe of Harvard Law School.
 Chapters of animal rights law have been created in several state bar associations, and resolutions related to animal rights are regularly proposed within the American Bar Association.

 In the 1980s, the movement became associated with punk subculture and ideologies, particularly straight edge hardcore punk in the United States and anarcho-punk in the United Kingdom.
 This association continues on into the 21st century, as evidenced by the prominence of vegan punk events such as Fluff Fest in Europe.

 Michael Socarras of Greenberg Traurig told the Association of American Medical Colleges: "There is a very important shift under way in the manner in which many people in law schools and in the legal profession think about animals.
 This shift has not yet reached popular opinion.
 However, in [the U.S.], social change has and can occur through the courts, which in many instances do not operate as democratic institutions.
 Therefore, the evolution in elite legal opinion is extremely significant ..."

+Status by country

+Netherlands

+In the Netherlands, the animals rights movement is mainstream and politically represented by the Party for the Animals (PvdD), which currently holds 3 out of 150 seats in the lower house of parliament.
+With industrial cattle farming being a significant industry in the Netherlands, the party often finds itself at odds with the Farmer-Citizen Movement (BBB), a conservative pro-farmer party.